Miami Conservancy District’s study of flood assessment methods will look into properties charged, credits

 The Conservancy Court in February approved $34.5 million in capital spending authority for the conservancy district.

+MaryLynn Lodor, Miami Conservancy District general manager, said under Ohio law the conservancy district does not have explicit authority to grant exceptions or abatements for flood protection.

+“I think our approach is to utilize the benefit assessment study that we’re doing to be able to pause every adjustment and pause the methodology and look at how we can broaden the definition of benefits and then potentially identify caps or credits, incentives or abatements in the methodology,” Lodor said.
+“I think there is a pathway for the Conservancy District to recognize tax credits, refunds or incentives.
+But we got to start at the beginning.
+And that is what we are doing with a benefit assessment study.”

-Rentschler said he viewed the proposed change to the maintenance rate as “a short-term issue.”
+Rentschler said he viewed the proposed change to the assessment rates as “a short-term issue.”

 “I hope that this is something that is extremely limited,” he said.
 “What we want to be able to do is complete our mission and maintain our mission in such a way that we keep you safe, that we keep your property safe.”